 Sack of King's Landing

 Meanwhile, Ser Gregor Clegane and Ser Amory Lorch had entered Maegor's Holdfast to deal with the rest of the royal family, to secure the throne for Robert, and to prove that House Lannister had forsaken the Targaryens forever.
-Gregor killed Prince Aegon Targaryen, Rhaegar's son and heir in front of the babe's mother, Princess Elia Martell, and then raped and murdered Elia herself with Aegon's blood and brains still on his hands.
+Gregor killed Prince Aegon Targaryen, Rhaegar's son and heir in front of the child's mother, Princess Elia Martell, and then raped and murdered Elia herself with Aegon's blood and brains still on his hands.
 Amory dragged Princess Rhaenys Targaryen from under her father's bed and killed her, stabbing her half a hundred times.

-- Main article: Siege of Storm's End
+End of the Siege of Storm's End

-- Main article: Raid on the Tower of Joy
+Combat at the Tower of Joy

 Assault on Dragonstone